The updated Meat Messaging website with more reports and features is available here https://meatmessaging.org

 9. Provides Real-Time Assurances on Product Safety and Integrity

-The ability to move to annual DAWE audits through the use of Meat Messaging by having the capacity to provide real-time assurances on product safety and integrity.
+The ability to move to annual DAFF audits through the use of Meat Messaging by having the capacity to provide real-time assurances on product safety and integrity.

 Outline for: